-While TID-1 detection can be extremely sensitive to minute traces of compounds containing strong electronegative functional groups or atoms like NO2 or Halogens, the focus of this report is the selective detection of Oxygenates and high concentration Hydrocarbons as these are of current high interest due to developments of new petroleum and bio fuels.
-Enclosed in this report is a library of chromatograms illustrating TID-1 capabilities in this field of chemical analysis.
+While TID-1 detection can be extremely sensitive to minute traces of compounds containing strong electronegative functional groups or atoms like MO2 or Halogens, the focus of this report is the selective detection of Oxygenates and high concentration Hydrocarbons as these are of current high interest due to developments of new petroleum and bio fuels.
+Enclosed in this report is a library of the chromatograms illustrating TID-1 capabilities in this fireld of chemical analysis.

 TID-1 detection is easily and inexpensively implemented on Agilent 6890/7890 GC models by a simple modification of Agilent's NPD equipment.
 For TID-1 detection, a TID-1 type ion source is substituted for the NP ion source, and the detector gases are changed to Nitrogen, Air, or Oxygen, or some combination thereof.
-While Agilent's NPD electronics suffice to achieve selectivity, 10 times better signal-to-noise can be achieved by substituting a stand-alone DET Current Supply for Agilent's Bead Voltage as the means of heating and polarizing the ion source.
+While Agilent's NPD better signal-to-noise can be achieved by better signal-to-noise can be achieved by Agilent's Bead Voltage as the means of heating and polarizing the ion source.
 Most of the Agilent data enclosed in this report used the DET supply.